Published on:

 • Pilliod v Monsanto (2019) $2.055 billion verdict: A husband and wife from Livermore, California, in their 70s, who regularly used Roundup at home and on other properties, were diagnosed with large B-cell non-Hodgkin lymphoma and central nervous system lymphoma progressing to NHL, respectively.
 The trial in Alameda County concluded with the jury awarding a staggering $2,055,206,173, including $2 billion in punitive damages.

 Following these verdicts, Bayer allocated $16 billion for Roundup settlements and began negotiating large block settlements with plaintiff firms, resolving approximately 80% of the 100,000 pending cases.
-After this initial wave of settlements, however, Bayer changed its legal strategy and went back to taking cases to trial.
+After this initial wave of settlements, however, Bayer changed its legal strategy and resumed taking cases to trial.
 The first round of cases that went to trial were cases that Bayer’s defense team cherry-picked because they were weak cases and this prompted a series of defense verdicts.
 This essentially pushed down the settlement value of the Roundup cases.
 After that initial series of defense wins, however, Bayer started running out of easy cases to take to trial.
-2023 and 2024 brought a handful of major verdicts which have helped push the tide back in the plaintiffs’ favor.
-The chart below shows all of the Round trial verdicts to-date:
+2023 and 2024 brought a handful of major verdicts that have helped push the tide back in the plaintiffs’ favor.
+These verdicts include:

 Bayer’s Legal Strategy Adjustments